 Evan MULHOLLAND: I have never seen the member for Kalkallo in Wallan.
 I have been in Wallan a lot.
-And I tell you, Mr Berger says no-one has ever heard of me - over 1000 people in Wallan, about 1300 people in Wallan, have signed my petitions to fix Wallan's potholes.
+Mr Berger says no-one has ever heard of me - over 1000 people in Wallan, about 1300 people in Wallan, have signed my petitions to fix Wallan's potholes.
 So they clearly have, because I am the only one advocating on their behalf, because no-one else is.

-Evan MULHOLLAND: Well, if you know Wallan, you would know that Wallan residents often call the member for Kalkallo the member for Craigieburn, because she never visits Wallan and has forgotten this community.
+If you knew Wallan, you would know that Wallan residents often call the member for Kalkallo the member for Craigieburn, because she never visits Wallan and has forgotten this community.
 But I have not forgotten about this community.
 Neither has the fantastic Liberal candidate for McEwen Jason McClintock, who has knocked on almost every door in Wallan.